/api/wallets/backup

 Register a new wallet location or restore a wallet from backup by adding its extracted directory.

-View all coins in the active wallet before creating a backup to verify contents.
+View all coins in a wallet before creating a backup to verify contents.
+Requires wallet_path.